mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - **Result**: Published TinyPilot Pro 2.6.0 on schedule.
 - **Grade**: A

 Our June release went smoothly but felt underwhelming.
-A lot of our dev effort the last two releases has been making updates simpler and less error-prone.
+A lot of our dev effort in the last two releases has been making updates simpler and less error-prone.
 The changes have made the software significantly more maintainable, but that doesn't sound exciting in a release announcement.

 ### Reach $95k in revenue

 - **Result**: Reached $93k in revenue.
 - **Grade**: C

 TinyPilot's earnings were fairly flat.
-A new review [came out](https://www.youtube.com/watch?v=tx724dhxGxc) but it got a tepid response, so we saw fewer sales than I hoped.
+A new review [came out](https://www.youtube.com/watch?v=tx724dhxGxc) but got a tepid response, so we saw fewer sales than I hoped.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats